Lake Francis Case Walleye/Sauger/Hybrids

 - When anglers are fishing through the ice in the area from the northern Gregory-Charles Mix county line downstream to Ft.
 Randall Dam, size restrictions do not apply and anglers are required to keep the first four walleye they catch.

 High walleye production during 2005 and 2006 currently provides some larger fish in the population.
-Moderate production in 2009 and excellent production in 2010 and 2011 should support the bulk of the harvest in 2014.
-Good walleye production occurred in 2012 while 2013 production was low.
+Moderate production in 2009 and excellent production in 2010 and 2011 should support the bulk of the harvest in 2015.
+Good walleye production occurred in 2012 while 2014, providing smaller walleye in the population.